kasuba-badri-vishal/iitb-cs725-foml/NN_Assignment/readme.txt

     2. 22M108   Aditya Pande
     3. 22M0795  Prathamesh S. Yeole

+The data can be downloaded from the following repo : https://github.com/sahasrarjn/cs725-2022-assignment

 About Assignment
     1. Implemented all the Functions that were guided from nn.py